 Facility, Willowbrook Recreation Centre, and Langley Events Centre.

-shopping opportunities.
-For a map of the Willoughby Development Area and
+This vibrant and growing community features burgeoning new neighbourhoods that provide housing, parks, and ample shopping opportunities.
+View a map of the Willoughby Development Area and its related projects.

 - 416 acres of active park land

 - 477 acres of passive park land including undeveloped park land

 - 324 acres of acquired conservation land

 Planning and Development

 View the Township's building statistics.

 Finding Harmony represents a starting point for